Auguste Forel and the Baháʼí Faith: Correspondence with ‘Abdu’l-Bahá.

 On December 28, 1920, Forel sent a letter to ‘Abdu’l-Bahá, giving a description of his beliefs, information concerning Bahá’í literature he had read, and expressing his amazement at ‘Abdu’l-Bahá’s clarity of vision.
 He explained that at the age of 72 he was still thrilled by "the truths of science", having written extensively on the behaviour of ants, the anatomy of the brain and other scientific subjects, and went on to explain that he was a monist, believing that the function of the brain and mind “or soul“ are inseparable.
 It was for this reason, he wrote, that he was unable to believe that the soul survives after death.
 He also pointed out that he was completely agnostic, “like the philosopher Socrates or the great naturalist Darwin“, and finished his letter by asking if, given his agnosticism, he could belong to the Bahá’í Faith.

 Forel didn't wait for ‘Abdu’l-Bahá’s response before deciding that his beliefs were in accordance with becoming a member of the Bahá’í Faith, and according to a letter which he wrote to the editor of the Bahá’í magazine Sonne de Wahrheit, his decision was influenced by an article printed in the same magazine in March 1921, using a transcript of conversations which had taken place between ‘Abdu’l-Bahá and Dr. J. Fallscheer [Josephina Theresia Zürcher].
 The article in question concerned the story of creation as recorded in Genesis in relation to Darwin's theory of evolution, stating that creation was a “progressive process“, and that the theories of Darwin and the monists, rather than being simply “materialistic, atheistic ideas“, are “religious truths which the godless and the deluded have unjustifiably used in their campaign against religion and the Bible“.

-‘Abdu’l-Bahá’ passed away on 26 November 1921; his response to Forel's letter of December 28, 1920, with the title Tablet to Dr. Auguste Forel, eventually arrived in March 1922, accompanied by a letter of explanation from ‘Abdu’l-Bahá’s grandson, Shoghi Effendi, who later referred to the Tablet as being “one of the most weighty“ that ‘Abdu’l-Bahá ever wrote.
+‘Abdu’l-Bahá’ died on 26 November 1921; his response to Forel's letter of December 28, 1920, with the title Tablet to Dr. Auguste Forel, eventually arrived in March 1922, accompanied by a letter of explanation from ‘Abdu’l-Bahá’s grandson, Shoghi Effendi, who later referred to the Tablet as being “one of the most weighty“ that ‘Abdu’l-Bahá ever wrote.
 In his letter to Forel Shoghi Effendi expressed his regret regarding the time it had taken the Tablet to reach him, referred to the grief which ‘Abdu’l-Bahá's sudden passing had caused, and affirmed that had it not been for the process of procuring good English and French translations, ‘Abdu’l-Bahá’s response would have arrived much sooner.
 Shoghi Effendi also informed Forel that an English version had been sent to a Mr. A. Isfahání, who Forel was acquainted with, and expressed his decision to wait for Forel’s approval before sharing it with the Bahá’ís of the world.